 If you or someone you love has suffered physical, emotional, or property damage following a chemical explosion, you should contact a lawyer immediately.
 Experienced industrial injury attorneys know the ins-and-outs of how to investigate, build, and win a successful chemical plant explosion lawsuit.
 A good lawyer can help you learn your options for suing after a chemical plant explosion.

-The skilled attorneys at Williams Hart will help you get the damages you deserve after an accident.
+The skilled attorneys at Williams Hart & Boundas will help you get the damages you deserve after an accident.
 Call us today for a free initial consultation – we look forward to discussing your potential recovery.